meemknight/gameLayer/README.md

 # Shipping

 In windowsPlatformLayer project there is a file buildConfig.h.
 You might want to change flags there when shipping your program.
 There are all explained there.
-Your game is the exe and the dll and the folder with resources if you choose to use one.
+Your game is the exe and the dll and the folder with resources that you will have to manually copy in the release folder if you choose to use one.
 Other visual studio files are not used.